kelexel/rstream/README.md

 ~rstream -crtmpd start
 ~rstream -crtmpd status

-# Once you are sure the service work correctly, you can link them to your OS's daemontools service path by using:
+# !!!
+Once you are sure that everything works correctly, you can now link all daemontools-type services to your OS's daemontools service path by using:
 ~rstream/bin/rstream -link

 # finally restart the whole setup